aerospike/aerospike-client-python/doc/admin_change_password.md

 **password**, the changed password of the user in the Aerospike database.

-**policies**, the dictionary of policies to be given while changing the password of a user in the database.
+**policy**, the dictionary of policy options to be given while changing the password of a user in the database.

 ## Return Values
 Returns an integer status code